-This bi-weekly podcast has been hosted by comedians Dave Anthony and Gareth Reynolds since 2014.
-Each episode features an historical event or person that has been selected for its humor or uniqueness.
+The Dollop has been hosted by comedians Dave Anthony and Gareth Reynolds since 2014.
+Each episode features a historical event or person that has been selected for its humor or uniqueness.
 In every episode, Anthony presents a new topic to Reynolds, without Reynolds knowing ahead of time what the topic will be.
 The Dollop has consistently been voted into various top 100 lists.
 Some topics from past episodes include the history of firefighters, George Washington (and his teeth), and the Straw-Hat Riots.

 20. Fake the Nation

-In this podcast, Negin Farsad, along with her funny and politically savvy friends, talk about current events and what is going on in the news, making their listeners laugh and think at the same time.
+In Fake the Nation, Negin Farsad, along with her funny and politically savvy friends, talk about current events and what is going on in the news, making their listeners laugh and think at the same time.
 This podcast comes out with updates every Friday.